How To Size Wire, Fuses, And Nickel Strip Amp RatingPosted on: Thu Feb 09 2023

 When designing low-voltage, battery-powered systems, using the wrong wire size can have a significant impact on battery life and your project’s overall performance.
-If your wires, nickel strips, busbars, are too small, these things can themselves become a significant load.
+If your wires, nickel strips, or busbars, are too small, these things can themselves become a significant load.

 Why Is Wire Size Important For DC?

-When it comes to high voltage AC wiring, having the right wire size helps keep the risk of fires low.
-In contrast, power loss is the main problem with using the wrong wire size in the low voltage DC systems that we will be covering in this article.
+When it comes to high-voltage AC wiring, having the right wire size helps keep the risk of fires low.
+In contrast, power loss is the main problem with using the wrong wire size in the low-voltage DC systems that we will be covering in this article.